• Skip to primary navigation

 Instructions

-• Preheat a large griddle to medium heat (or about 350 degrees if it has a temperature dial).
+• Let the batter sit for a few minutes while you heat a large griddle to medium heat (or about 350 degrees F if it has a temperature dial).

 Notes

-This recipe makes approximately 6 large pancakes or 16 small silver dollar size pancakes.
+• This recipe makes approximately 8 large pancakes or 16 small silver dollar size pancakes.
+The nutrition analysis below assumes 8 pancakes.

 Nutrition